-The combustion of air-fuel mixture generates 2500 degree centigrade temperature in the engine cylinder.
+The combustion of the air-fuel mixture generates 2500 degrees centigrade temperature in the engine cylinder.

 Cooling will remove the generated heat.

-Platinum, a metal which has one of the highest melting points, melts at above 1800 degree centigrade.
+Platinum, a metal that has one of the highest melting points, melts at above 1800 degrees centigrade.

 Practically, you can’t use this material due to many reasons.

-It has been practically found that out of total heat generated by internal combustion engine due to combustion of fuel; only 30% of heat is converted into useful work.
+It has been practically found that out of total heat generated by internal combustion engines due to the combustion of fuel; only 30% of heat is converted into useful work.

-Out of remaining 70% about 40 % is carried by exhaust gases into the atmosphere during the exhaust stroke.
+Out of the remaining 70%, about 40 % is carried by exhaust gases into the atmosphere during the exhaust stroke.